-There are many whose story of addiction begins in a support group such as Alanon or Alateen.
-These are groups who base their recovery on the aspects of development of a family system that grows around the dynamic of one family member who has an alcohol or drug problem.
-The person may be a parent or teen.
-When one family member is an addict, the other family members become what is termed co-dependent in these family systems.
-As the family adapts to incorporate the addict's troubles, their formation becomes skewed and needs to be set right so their personal development, both together and individually, can be healed and redirected onto a less dysfunctional path.
+There are many whose recovery from the impact of addiction begins in a support group such as Al-Anon or Alateen.
+These are groups that base their recovery on the aspects of a family dynamic that develops when one family member has an alcohol or drug problem.
+The addict or alcoholic may be a parent or teen.
+When one family member is an addict, the other family members become what has been termed "co-dependent" in these family systems.
+As the family adapts to incorporate the addict's behaviors and problems, their dynamic becomes dysfunctional and needs to be set right so their personal development, both together and individually, can be healed and redirected onto a less dysfunctional path.

-As they achieve maturity through their own personal recovery process, they are able to deal more effectively with the addict in the family, however they determine it will go.
-Addiction can take a family down, and these programs will assist them in avoiding that fate and having support for dealing with the devastation of addiction.
-Many of these people may develop their own addictions and go into recovery at another level.
-This is not uncommon.
+As they achieve maturity through their own personal recovery process, co-dependents are able to deal more effectively with the addict in the family.
+Addiction can take a family down, and these programs will assist them in avoiding that fate and getting support for dealing with the devastation of addiction.
+Many of these people may develop their own addictions and go into recovery for their own substance abuse issues, which is not uncommon.

-In choosing the 12-step recovery program that is most effective for a person, they will need to determine, not so much what their problem is as what their solution should look like.
+In choosing the 12-step recovery program that is most effective, you will need to determine, not so much what your particular problem is, but what your solution should look like.
 In today's culture, many are addicted to drugs and/or alcohol.
 While their problems may not be exactly the same as the alcoholics they encounter in AA, they may choose to attend AA and deal with that addiction, because they find the recovery program is suited to helping them get to where they wish to go.
 To learn more about 12-step support groups, continue reading Part 2 of the article.